 Industrial zoning is for manufacturing and warehousing operations.

 Historic zoning is used for buildings with areas that have historic value.
 Many of these properties are designated as “historic landmarks” by the National Register of Historic Places.
 If you want to use one of these properties for a business, you will have to adhere to the requirements for changing and using these properties.

 These two zoning types regulate land used for farms and ranches, limiting the non-farm use.

-To find out how a property is zoned go to the local zoning office, city hall, or some other local planning board and asking for a copy of your local ordinance.
-The zoning ordinance is public record, so any property owner may get a copy by making a request.
+To find out how a property is zoned go to the local zoning office, city hall, or some other local planning board and ask for a copy of your local ordinance.
+The zoning ordinance is a public record, so any property owner may get a copy by making a request.
 In addition to the zoning ordinance, most communities will provide zoning maps showing not only what the zoning ordinance is, but the overall zoning plan.
 Many communities will also have this information available online, so it is a good idea to visit your city’s homepage and see if they have the zoning ordinance and zoning map posted on the internet.

 A.C.T.S.
 (Arts, Crafts and Theater Safety) is a not-for-profit corporation that provides health, safety, industrial hygiene, technical services, and safety publications to the arts, crafts, museums, and theater communities.
 A part of the fees from our consulting services goes to support our free and low-cost services for artists.
-We gratefully accept donations, but do not solicit them from the artists who call here for help and advice.
+We gratefully accept donations but do not solicit them from the artists who call here for help and advice.
 We recognize that artists and performers are among the least affluent groups in society.

 If you need fabrication support for wood, metal/welding, mold-making, and much more, fill out an Art Studio Services Request Form.
 We will get you in contact with a GYST Fabrication Services Specialist that’s just right for you.